JanssenProject/jans/docs/README.md

 ## Menu-driven Interactive Mode
 We will refer _Menu-driven Interactive Mode_ as **IM**.
 To run IM just simply execute jans-cli as follows:
 ```
-/opt/jans/jans-cli/jca-cli.py
+/opt/jans/jans-cli/config-cli.py
 ```
 You will see main menu as

 ![jans-cli Main Menu](img/im-main.png)

-Using IM is ver simple and intuitive.
+Using IM is very simple and intuitive.
 Just make selection and answer questions.
 For example to get all attributes chose 1, you will get the following options:

 ![jans-cli Attributes Menu](img/im-attributes-main.png)

 Then chose 1, you will be asked Search size,  Search pattern and Status of the attribute.
-For simpleicity leave deafults in our case:
+For simplicity leave defaults in our case:

 ![jans-cli Attributes Get All](img/im-attributes-get-all.png)

-Once press Enter, it will retreive 50 attrbiutes and prints to screen in green color:
+Once press Enter, it will retrieve 50 attributes and prints to screen in green color:

 ![jans-cli Attributes Get All Response](img/im-attributes-get-all-response.png)

-You can save result to file by chosing `w` in result screen.
+You can save result to file by choosing `w` in result screen.
 To go back enter `b`, to quit enter `q`.
-If you enter an reconised command, it will display valid commands.
+If you enter an recognized command, it will display valid commands.

-To update an attrbiue, choose 3 (on Attribute screen).
-It will ask `inum` of attrbiute you are going to update.
-I want to change desctiption for attribute having inum **BCA8**.
+To update an attribute, choose 3 (on Attribute screen).
+It will ask `inum` of attribute you are going to update.
+I want to change description for attribute having inum **BCA8**.
-It will retreive current data and will ask for modifation of each properties, just leave defaults if you don't want to change that property.
+It will retrieve current data and will ask for modification of each properties, just leave defaults if you don't want to change that property.

 ![jans-cli Attributes Update](img/im-attributes-update.png)